 One of the more interesting elements is that the film is designed in a Steampunk style, which became an alternate fashion fad around the time the film was made.
 This is occasionally interesting if the film never does anything much with it other than offer up a giant mechanical steam tank-train.
 What is perhaps more interesting is the associations that underlie the film where the side of bad is associated with Western progress – machinery and the good old movie Western plot device of wanting to drive a railroad through the town, and where the Westernised Chinese villain wears a top hat and frock coat, while the side of decent peasantry is represented by simple ordinary folk who nevertheless lead a rigidly controlled lifestyle that is exclusionary to all outsiders without exception.

 Stephen Fung has announced Taichi Zero as the first in a trilogy.
-It was followed by Taichi Hero (2012).
+It was followed by Taichi Hero (2012), although a third chapter has yet to emerge.